cellular-genomics/cluster-paired-end-tags/README.md

 `--clusters_filename` - the .bedpe output file where the PET clusters will be saved.
 Tab delimited.
 No header.

+`--peaks_filename` - the .bed file containing the list of peaks.
+If provided all the PETs which does not intersect with the peaks are removed before clustering.
+Additionally, each output cluster includes information about the strongest (higher score) peak intersecting its begin and end.
+The information is provided as two extra columns `center1` and `center2` which correspond to the algebraic center of the intersecting peaks.

 `--extension` - the number of base pairs to add to the start and end regions of each PET.
 Default extension is 500bp.

 `--self_ligation` - the genomic span width to consider PET as self-ligation.
 Default is 8000bp.
 The self-ligating PETs are not considered during clustering.